Now that we’ve looked at the first part of the lifecycle of a diamond, let’s take a look at how that process impacts the environment.

 Any environmentalist will tell you there is no such thing as a conflict-free diamond.
 While many people are aware of the humanitarian impact of diamond mining, less is known about the environmental impact.
 However, as younger generations become the biggest diamond consumers, they educate themselves more on how this industry impacts the environment.
 Because of this, many major diamond retailers and mining companies are making an effort to curb their impact.

 According to its website, Tiffany & Co. was the first global luxury jeweler to disclose the countries where their new diamonds are sourced in 2020.
 They pride themselves on responsibly sourcing their diamonds as well as supporting the local communities where the diamonds are mined and processed.

 One thing that has changed diamond mining for the better is the ISO 14001, an international standard “designed to promote and guide an environmental management approach”.
-Because of this set of standards, diamond companies regularly publish reports on their environmental performance and can more easily be held responsible for their impact.
+Because of this set of standards, diamond companies regularly publish reports on their environmental impacts and can more easily be held responsible for their impact.

 As time goes on, diamond mining companies are becoming increasingly aware of how their processes affect the environment and are working to dull these effects.
 It’s an imperfect system, however, the more aware consumers are, the more change can be made.